Conflict of Interest

 - For the BEREC Office staff

-The Administrative Manager and the Vice-chair of the Management Committee, exercising the powers conferred on the appointing authority by the Staff Regulations of Officials of the European Communities and the powers conferred on the authority entitled to conclude contracts by the Conditions of employment of other servants of the European Communities, will jointly evaluate whether an interest declared by a staff member constitutes a conflict or not.
+The Director and the Vice-chair of the Management Board, exercising the powers conferred on the appointing authority by the Staff Regulations of Officials of the European Communities and the powers conferred on the authority entitled to conclude contracts by the Conditions of employment of other servants of the European Communities, will jointly evaluate whether an interest declared by a staff member constitutes a conflict or not.
 As a result of such assessment, the matter will be brought to the attention of the Management Committee.